Tabita99/Planet-Vegan/README.md

 ## Testing

 ### General Testing
 I used chrome Dev tools to preview my code.
-When writing a a code espcially hmtl and css  i would preview it in chrome Dev tools to checking if it's working.
-If if wasn't working how i desired, i would check the element section in dev tools and try to locate the issue.
-I'd also try  firstly type my css on the Dev tools to see how it looked before typing it on my style.css page to see if i was happy with the outcome then commit.
-Also used Dev tool to make my website responisive only every device , adding media queries for devices i saw my website wasn't responisive on.
-I mad a login to check the the functionalit  of the website for all pages and how every page operated.
+When writing my code, especially, HTML and CSS, I would preview it in chrome Dev tools to checking if it's working.
+If there was an issue, I would check the element section in dev tools and try to find the issue.
+I'd also try firstly type my CSS on the Dev tools to see how it looked before typing it on my CSS page to see if I was happy with the outcome then commit.
-I also used CCS and HTML Validator to check my CSS and HTML code most of the errors i got was due the system not reconginsing my jinja template.
-I used Unicorn revealer when i had issue with my layout, when my images were over flowing that helped me locate my issues.
+Also used Dev tool to make my website responsive only every device, adding media queries for devices I saw my website wasn't responsive on.
+I created a login on my website to check it's the functionality of the website for all pages and how every page operated.I also used CCS and HTML Validator to check my CSS and HTML code most of the errors I got was due to the system not recognising my jinja template.
+I used Unicorn revealer when I had an issue with my layout when my images were overflowing that helped me find the issues.